mus-format/mus-go/README.md

 ### Valid Slice
-When deserializing a slice, we can set a limit on its length, a restriction on the elements present in it, as well as `Skipper`.
-If one of the validators returns an error, the rest of the data will be skipped, thanks to `Skipper`.
+When deserializing a slice, we can set a limit on its length, a restriction on the elements present in it, as well as a `Skipper`.
+If one of the validators returns an error, the rest of the data will be skipped, thanks to the `Skipper`.
 All this is done using the `ord.UnmarshalValidSlice()` function:
 ```go
 package main